How to Use Training Variables to Set Your Fitness Goals

 The number of reps per exercise is inversely related to the load.
 The higher the load, the lower the reps.
 A lot of people today still believe in 30 and 50 reps/set for fat-burning and endurance, they have been associated with higher occurrences of injuries to both muscle and joints. therefore, sets should be ranging between 8 and 20 repetitions depending on the desired results and your level of fitness.

-An exercise set is usually defined as a number successive repetition of a certain exercise performed without rest.
+An exercise set is usually defined as a number of successive repetition of a certain exercise performed without rest.
 In the past, weight-lifters and body-builders performed a multiple-set program and used them in a variety of ways.
-Nowadays, studies have shown that similar improvements in strength can be achieved through performing a single set to fatigue.
+Nowadays, studies have shown that similar improvements in strength can be achieved by performing a single set to fatigue.
 Keeping this notion in mind can help us design programs that are much less time-consuming.
 Also, multiple-set programs have been associated with higher incidences of injury as well as drop-out due to boredom.

 E. Rest & Recovery:

-Rest and Recovery is very important component of any exercise program.
+Rest and Recovery is a very important component of any exercise program.
 How much rest you allow for a certain muscle or muscle group between sets will greatly affect the way this muscle adapts to the exercise load.
 Also, the amount of recovery time between training days will impact the result and overall effectiveness of the training programs.

 Frequency refers to the numbers of training sessions per week.
 Generally speaking, to two to three exercise session per week should be enough to produce a significant strength and endurance gains.
 For those who prefer to workout more frequently, training the same muscles on two consecutive should be avoided. those who work at higher load should allow a longer resting period between training sessions.